corda/corda/docs/source/design/kafka-notary/design.md

 ## Security

 * **Communication**.
 Kafka supports SSL for both client-to-server and server-to-server communication.
-However, Zookeeper only supports SSL in client-to-server, which means that running Zookeeper across datacenters will require setting up a VPN.
+However, Zookeeper only supports SSL in client-to-server, which means that running Zookeeper across data centers will require setting up a VPN.
 For simplicity, we can reuse the same VPN for the Kafka cluster as well.
 The notary worker nodes can talk to Kafka either via SSL or the VPN.

 * **Data privacy**.
 No transaction contents or PII is revealed or stored.